metaps/genova/UPGRADING.md

 ## Upgrading from 4.2 to 5.0

-Contains updates to node_modules.
+Contains updates to `node_modules`.
 Please update the package using the yarn command.

 ```shell
 $ docker-compose run --rm --entrypoint yarn rails